 Block group: A neighborhood, or more specifically, a cluster of blocks within a US Census tract.
+Block groups utilized in TES are in Census Urbanized Areas and have non-zero population.

 Children (0-17): Percentage of children, ages 0 to 17 years of age, in a block group.